It’s about doing what matters most.

 #6.
 When Your Family Feels Lost, Start Where You Are

-God restores lost routines, lost joy, lost connection and lost spiritual confidence.
+God restores lost routines, lost joy, lost connection, and lost spiritual confidence.
 Your family can begin again today!

 #7.
 Start a Simple, Daily Faith Rhythm in Your Home

-Even the strongest families don’t thrive spiritually on inspiration alone-they grow through rhythm, habits and repetition.
+Even the strongest families don’t thrive spiritually on inspiration alone-they grow through rhythm, habits, and repetition.
 Moments that don’t feel big or flashy but build something steady and unshakable over time.
 This is how faith becomes part of your family’s identity, not just something you talk about once in a while.
 And the good news is this: you don’t need complicated devotionals, long Bible studies, or perfectly planned schedules.
 You just need consistency over intensity.

 These simple rhythms below are enough to begin shifting the spiritual atmosphere of your home.
-Small seeds watered daily grow into deep roots.Here’s a rhythm you can begin this week:
+Small seeds watered daily grow into deep roots .

 Morning